Close Menu

 4. Bargaining Power of Buyers

-Buyers (your customers) can also exert pressure—especially when they have many choices, high price sensitivity, or access to product information.
-Strong buyer power can force companies to lower prices, improve quality, or offer better service.
+Customers, or buyers, can exert significant influence, especially when they have numerous options, are sensitive to prices, or have access to product information.
+Strong buyer power can prompt companies to reduce prices, improve quality, or offer better services.

-This force is especially critical in B2B markets, where a few key customers can dictate terms.
-Conversely, when customer switching costs are high or when your product is unique, you hold more negotiating power.
+This influence is significant in B2B markets, where a small number of key customers can dictate terms.
+On the other hand, if switching costs for customers are high or if your product is unique, you have more negotiating power.

 To evaluate: